keboola/connection-docs/templates/marketing-platforms/marketing-platforms.md

 * TOC
 {:toc}

-Using one of the advertising platform templates will give you an overview of the costs of all your campaigns in the marketing channels you use.
+Using one of the advertising platform templates will give you an overview of the costs of all of your campaigns in the marketing channels you use.
 All data will be stored in one table and one location.
 That means that you won't have to go to multiple systems and collect data manually anymore.
 Keboola Connection will do it for you.

 With this end-to-end flow you can bring into Keboola Connection data from one or more marketing channels of your choice (Facebook Ads, LinkedIn Ads, Google Ads,